2020 Top Events and Festivals in Arkansas

 Nov.-Dec.
 (TBA) annual Lights of the Delta, Blytheville (Arkansas Aeroplex)

 Region: Upper Delta

-Blytheville’s Arkansas Aeroplex is the site of the 25th annual Lights of the Delta.
+Blytheville’s Arkansas Aeroplex is the site of the annual Lights of the Delta.
 With six million lights and nearly 50 major motion displays on 40 acres, Lights of the Delta is one of the largest lighting festivals in the mid-south.
 Hayrides are available each night.
-Live music, pictures with Santa and a live nativity scene will be presented on select nights throughout the festival, which runs nightly from Nov.
-19 through Dec.
-26.
+Live music, pictures with Santa and a live nativity scene will be presented on select nights throughout the festival, which runs nightly from the week of Thanksgiving to after Christmas.

 Media Kit Category